 4. Stop clutter in its tracks

 The first step to preventing things from piling up in our kids' spaces is preventing them from entering their spaces in the first place!
 Common clutter culprits are papers, knick-knacks, cheap souvenirs, kids-meal toys, party favors, freebies, etc. In other words, all those random little items with short shelf-life that simply create clutter.

-Lastly, try giving your T.O.A.T. non-material gifts instead of yet another thing they can toss around.
-Giving experiences, trips, adventures, a gift card to your local ice cream shop, etc., are some great, clutter-free alternatives.
+Lastly, try giving your T.O.A.T. non-material gifts instead of another thing they can toss around.
+Giving the gift of experiences, trips, adventures, a gift card to your local ice cream shop, etc., is an excellent, clutter-free alternative.

 5. Prevent all biohazards

-My main concern with excessive amounts of clutter and stuff is the impact it has on cleanliness.
+My main concern with excessive clutter and stuff is its impact on cleanliness.
 It is hard to chase dust bunnies and keep up with cleaning if a space is filled to the brim with stuff.

 This is a big, fat NO WAY in our house!

 We do not allow eating in our kids' bedrooms as this usually results in forgotten dirty dishes.
 The same goes for hiding snacks or leaving empty wrappers.

 Lastly, nobody gets to keep plants, bugs, or other living things as treasures or decorations, and science experiments and other questionable trash are also no-gos!

 I hope these five tips have provided you with some insight into the world of your T.O.A.T. and also given you some strategies to help them tackle their ever-growing collections before they take over!